genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

     * 1 of which Jenny.Super - Is assigned to have all rights

 Looking at the resulting right entries, we see the 3 users with a single profile simply have the same rights as their given profile.
-However Jenny has multiple profiles, and the resulting right entries she has is the superset of all of the rights which those profiles have assigned.
+However, Jenny has multiple profiles, and the resulting right entries she has is the superset of all of the rights which those profiles have assigned.

-Another way of achieving this same setup would be to have a fourth profile, say SUPER, as per below, and to have all rights assigned to it, and Jenny.Super assigned just to the one profile:
+Another way of achieving this same set-up would be to have a fourth profile, say SUPER, as per below, and to have all rights assigned to it, and Jenny.Super assigned just to the one profile:

 ![](/img/user-profile-rights-example-super.png)

 Note how we now have an extra profile, and edits to the PROFILE_USER and PROFILE_RIGHT entries, but still see the same resulting rights

-As you can tell you can build powerful combinations here, and since Users, Profiles and Profile_Users and Profile_Rights are all editable by system administrators, they can build their own setup that makes sense for their org setup.
+As you can tell, this enables you to build powerful combinations, and since Users, Profiles and Profile_Users and Profile_Rights are all editable by system administrators, they can build their own set-up that makes sense for their organisation's set-up.

 #### Good design practice

 Having profiles as an intemediary between users and rights allows admin users of the system to create complex permission models with no code change.
-Where as since rights codes generally need to be added to the code, although simple to do they require a code change.
+Rights codes generally need to be added to the code, although simple to do, they require a code change.
 Our advice is to design applications with enough granularity in the rights to ensure code change isn't required.

 ### Entity level (row level)

-The GENESIS_AUTH_PERMS process runs automatically on start-up and creates a memory-mapped file that acts as a big key-value pair – for example, User J has access to Counterparty 1, User J has access to Counterparty 2, User K has access to Counterparty 1, User K has access to Counterparty 4, etc. If there is no appropriate entry in the file, the user won’t have access.
+The GENESIS_AUTH_PERMS process runs automatically on start-up and creates a memory-mapped file that acts as a big key-value pair.
+For example, User J has access to Counterparty 1, User K has access to Counterparty 2, User L has access to Counterparty 1, User M has access to Counterparty 4, etc. If there is no appropriate entry in the file, the user won’t have access.

 You must keep the process running, as it maintains itself automatically whenever any permissions change.
 If a permission is changed this way, then the change is automatically reflected on screen.
-If I have a grid on screen with 4 trades from Counterparty 1 and my permission to view that counterparty are withdrawn, those 4 trades disappear from my screen immediately.
+If I have a grid on screen with 4 trades from Counterparty 1 and my permission to view that counterparty is withdrawn, those 4 trades disappear from my screen immediately.

 In many cases, you want different people to have access to different functions and different information, based on their roles.
 In Genesis, users are not permissioned individually for these purposes.
 Instead, permissioning is based on roles.
 You define what information and functions are available to a role, and then you allocate users to these roles.
 We refer to this as dynamic authorisation.
 There is nothing to stop you creating a role that has only one user, of course.